mechatroner/vscode_rainbow_csv/README.md

 #### SetJoinTableName
 Set a custom name for the current file so you can use it instead of the file path in RBQL JOIN queries

-### Colors customization
-You can customize Rainbow CSV colors to increase contrast.
-[Instructions](test/color_customization_example.md#colors-customization)
-This is especially helpful if you are using light color theme.

 ## SQL-like "RBQL" query language